Student-developed

 47 Contributors

-Small Balloon 1 was our first project.
-The main goals were to launch a payload running hardware and software similar to that which would fly on our first satellite and to gain experience planning and operating a mission as a team.
-The payload consisted of a Raspberry Pi, a mounting plate, a camera and two 2-axis gimbals lifted by a 4-foot diameter helium balloon.
+Our first project, developed to establish the team's mission planning and execution workflow.
+SB-1's payload consisted of a Raspberry Pi, a mounting plate, a camera and two 2-axis gimbals lifted by a 4-foot diameter helium balloon.
 The flight was successful, and we got some great pics of campus which you can see here:

 Q2-2024